zrobertson466920/zrobertson466920.github.io/_posts/2014-3-3-Hello-World.md

 ![_config.yml]({{ site.baseurl }}/images/wordcloud_normalized.png)

-This is a tour of the basic methods used in [Digital Humanities](https://en.wikipedia.org/wiki/Digital_humanities) to analyze textual data.
-The field lies at the intersection of computing technology and the humanities with high potential to provide novel insights into the study of textual data.
+This is a quick tour of the basic methods used in [Digital Humanities](https://en.wikipedia.org/wiki/Digital_humanities) to analyze textual data.
+This field lies at the intersection of computing technology and the humanities with high potential to provide novel insights into the study of textual data.
 For example, what you see in the figure above is a collection of the most important words used in the texts we've been reading this quarter.

 ## Sentiment